-An arrow-head is drawn along the path, oriented from the node lying at Pt1 towards the node lying at PtN.
-The attributes of the arrow-head are specified by the macro \psset with arrowhead as keyword (see section Arrow).
-Moreover, the position of the arrow-head along the path can be modified by saying where value is a real number ranging in [0,1], 0 corresponding to Pt1 and 1 corresponding to PtN.
-The default value is 0.5 (its name is \defaultfcarrowposition), and makes the arrow-head to be drawn half way along the path.
-To be more precise, the position of the arrow-head is defined with respect to its start point or its end point.
+An arrowhead is drawn along the path, oriented from the node lying at Pt1 towards the node lying at PtN.
+The attributes of the arrowhead are specified by the macro \figset with arrowhead as keyword (see section Arrow).
+Moreover, the position of the arrowhead along the path can be modified by saying where value is a real number ranging in [0,1], 0 corresponding to Pt1 and 1 corresponding to PtN.
+The default value is 0.5, and makes the arrowhead to be drawn half way along the path.
+To be more precise, the position of the arrowhead is defined with respect to its start point or its end point.
 This reference point is chosen by saying where switch can take the value start or end.
-The default value is start (its name is \defaultfcar-rowrefpt).
+The default value is start.

-\psset flowchart(arrowposition = value)
+\figset flowchart(arrowposition = value)

-\psset flowchart(arrowrefpt = switch)
+\figset flowchart(arrowrefpt = switch)

-- If no arrow-heads are wanted, the best is to set the arrow-head length to 0 by saying: - \psset arrowhead(length=0) .
-An alternative solution is to use directly \psline or \pscurve. - The arrowposition attribute is especially useful when the line path is polygonal because an arrowhead may appear too close to a corner, or even worse, outside the path if the corners are rounded.
-This situation must be handled manually by modifying the arrow-head position along the path.
+- If no arrowheads are wanted, the best is to set the arrowhead length to 0 by saying: \figset arrowhead(length=0) .
+An alternative solution is to use directly \figdrawline or \figdrawcurve instead of \figdrawfcconnect. - The arrowposition attribute is especially useful when the line path is polygonal because an arrowhead may appear too close to a corner, or even worse, outside the path if the corners are rounded.
+This situation must be handled manually by modifying the arrowhead position along the path.

-Once the connections are settled, the frames can be drawn using the macro \psfcnode.
+Once the connections are settled, the frames can be drawn using the macro \figdrawfcnode.
 Several shapes are available.
-This attribute can be specified by saying where value can be one out of rectangle, ellipse or lozenge.
-The default value is rectangle (its name is \defaultfcshape).
+This attribute can be specified by saying where value can be one out of circle, ellipse, lozenge or rectangle.
+The default value is rectangle.
 The dimensions of the frame are determinated by the text associated with the node.
-If the text argument of \psfcnode is empty, the text joined to the corresponding point is taken into account.
+If the text argument of \figdrawfcnode is empty, the text joined to the corresponding point is taken into account.
 Starting from this initial proposal, the dimensions of the frame can be reduced or enlarged by specifying padding values, horizontally or vertically.
-This can be achieved by saying where value1 and value2 are positive or negative dimensions to be given in user coordinates.
+This can be achieved by saying where value1 and value2 are positive or negative dimensions to be given in user unit.
 One can also simply say

-\psset flowchart(shape = value)
+\figset flowchart(shape = value)

-\psset flowchart(xpadding = value1, ypadding = value2)
+\figset flowchart(xpadding = value1, ypadding = value2)

-\psset flowchart(padding = value)
+\figset flowchart(padding = value)